Education

 RESEARCH INTERESTS

-In collaboration with the University of Michigan Gelada Research Project (UMGRP), I study how relatedness affects group formation and cohesion.
-I use non-invasive genetic sampling techniques to determine relatedness between individuals and groups.
-Using these data I can then develop playback experiments to determine what individuals know about their social structure.
-With this cross-species approach, I hope to uncover the relationship between sociality and cognition.
+In collaboration with the University of Michigan Gelada Research Project (UMGRP), I study the socio-genetic structure of geladas.
+My research incorporates both laboratory and field techniques.
+In collaboration with Dr. Susan Alberts at Duke University I use non-invasive genetic sampling techniques to determine relatedness between individuals and groups.
+Using this two-pronged approach I can examine the interactions between genetics, relatedness, and social behaviors in a complex society.

 BROWN-HEADED COWBIRDS (Molothrus ater)

-I am interested in the effect of hormones, such as testosterone, corticosterone, and estradiol, on cowbird social behaviors, specifically communication.
+For my MA thesis I studied the interaction between sociality and song development in the brown-headed cowbird.
 Male cowbirds produce many different song types.
-I am interested in the the function of producing certain song types in different social interactions (i.e. male-female, male-male).
-I am also interested in how the social environment affects the development of all aspects of song (song potency, repertoire size), and the hormonal correlates, in juvenile cowbirds.
+I researched how song functions in different social contexts (i.e. male-female, male-male).
+I also studied how the social environment affects the development of all aspects of song (song potency, repertoire size), and the hormonal correlates, in juvenile cowbirds.

 Advisors & Collaborators